THE BEST GARMIN GPS FOR BIKES

 The size of this device’s screen means that it is not on par with the Edge 1000 when it comes to navigation.
 But it does have enough features to be pretty decent for anybody’s needs.
 An excellent feature known as the Round Trip Routing is preinstalled in this device.
 This feature allows the rider to let the computer chart a route with recommendations and options that are based on distance, elevation, and intensity of the ride.

-The layout of the maps is very clear on this device and the turn by turn prompts that are available on the device are pretty neat and simple to follow.
-As is common with any other Garmin device there are different pages that can be customized to create different setup pages.
+The layout of the maps is very clear on this device.
+The turn by turn prompts that are available on the device are pretty neat and simple to follow.
+Common with any other Garmin device there are different pages that can be customized to create different setup pages.
 These can be used for several different activities.

-The GroupTrack feature is another helpful feature that is available on this device which allows you to keep track of as many as 50 riders within a 10-mile radius of you.
+The GroupTrack feature is another helpful feature that is available on this device.
+This allows you to keep track of as many as 50 riders within a 10-mile radius of you.
 This comes in handy especially when you are in a group and suddenly get left behind or lost.